Table of Contents

 While there are several benefits of going abroad, always keep your safety first.
 Studying in the USA is safe if you are always aware of your surroundings.
 Avoid walking alone at night to your accommodation or any place unless you are with a group of friends.
-Use local transport even if hurts your pocket a little!
+Use local transport even if it hurts your pocket a little!
 Keeping an extra key to your house or your room is also one of the safety precautions.
-Lock your bags and keep spare keys for the lock as you travel.
+Lock your bags and keep a spare key.

 It is always great to have emergency contact numbers handy.
 Along with saving them on your phone, write them down in a small diary or a notepad in case you lose your phone.

 If you have an unlocked cell phone, you can buy a SIM card from a local store and switch.
 Even though this is the easiest option, it’s possible only if your phone is locked.
 Your next best bet is to go to a local electronics store and buy a cheap phone.
 Here, you will be able to get a SIM card easily.
 But chances are that this won’t be a smartphone.
 So, if you’re willing to spend a little more, you could also buy an international plan for your existing SIM card.

 As mentioned in the study abroad packing list, wear clothes according to the weather.
 Wear comfortable clothes and footwear while traveling.
 You can always dress to impress while being comfortable.
 You can try wearing what the locals prefer and make sure that your clothing blends in with the locals.
 This will help you not feel like a tourist.
 Always carry a photocopy of your passport.
 You never know where and when you might need it!